SCS-Tufin/terraform-provider-tos/docs/resources/application_connection.md

 * `service_ids` - (Required) The Application Connection's Service Server Ids.
 * `destination_ids` - (Required) Application Connection's Destination Server Ids.
 * `tags` - (Optional) Resource Tags; see [Tags](tag.md) for details.
+* `create_ticket` - (Optional) Create ticket for the connection.
+Use "new" to Create a ticket for pushing changes to firewall.
+Use "closed" to create a Closed Ticket.
+Closed ticket will not affect the firewalls.

 ## Attribute Reference